Oakland County Michigan assistance programs.

 SOS - South Oakland Shelter offers many other services too.
 The long term homeless can seek help from Chronic Leasing Assistance, and there are also emergency shelters, including during the winter.
 Permanent housing, as well as financial aid, can include free motel vouchers, grants for paying a deposit or first months rent, and much more as part of rehousing.
 More South Oakland Shelter housing assistance.

-If you need rent help, and if these locations can’t meet your need, find additional Oakland County Michigan non-profits that provide funds for paying rent, security deposits, and other housing expenses.
-Click here.
+If you need rent help, and if these locations can’t meet your need, find additional Oakland County Michigan non-profits or charities.
+The groups may provide funds for paying rent, security deposits, and other housing expenses.
+Click here rental assistance in Oakland County Michigan.

 Oakland County assistance programs and services that aid anyone in Michigan